herbdool/phpmailer/README.txt

 When not using the optional Mime Mail module, customize module settings at Administer >> Site configuration >> PHPMailer.

-Otherwise PHPMailer will show up as an e-mail engine
+If used in conjunction with Mime Mail, PHPMailer will show up as an e-mail engine in the Mime Mail module settings.
+Note that there will be no separate PHPMailer settings page in this case.

+- Google Mail -

 To send e-mails with Google Mail use the following settings:

 * SMTP server:     smtp.gmail.com
 * SMTP port:       465
 * Secure protocol: SSL
-* Username:        <your google mail name>@gmail.com
+* Username:        your_google_mail_name@gmail.com
-* Password:        <your google mail password>
+* Password:        your_google_mail_password

 Note however, that Google automatically rewrites the "from" line of any e-mail you send via their SMTP gateway to your Gmail address.

+- Debugging -

+PHPMailer supports rerouting all e-mails for debugging purposes, so you don't accidentally send e-mails to your users from a development site.
+To enable this feature, add the following lines to the end of your settings.php (usually located in sites/default):

+$conf = array(
+  'phpmailer_debug_email' => 'your_debug_email@yoursite.com',
+);

 -- CREDITS --